zilmabarbosa/portfolio/README.md

-Committed professional with over 14 years of marketing, advertising and customer-facing work experience who is now embracing the data science career.

-I am currently doing a Higher Diploma in Science in Data Analytics for Business (QQI level 8) at CCT, in Dublin, aiming to achieve a first-class honours degree in February 2023.

-The skills I have developed throughout my career in marketing are helping me to develop as a Data Analyst now.
-Detail-oriented, organised, analytical and with excellent communication skills, including aesthetic sense for visual presentations.

-I also consider myself a fast learner and my curiosity helps me with this.
-Learning Python has been exciting and I believe I have already achieved a good level of knowledge here, although I know this is an endless journey.
+# About me

+I am a multilingual professional (English, Spanish and Portuguese) who has embarked on a new journey to be a Data Analyst after more than 10 years of experience in Marketing and Advertising.
+In 2020, I moved to Ireland to both improve my English, and have the experience of living abroad.
+In 2022, I decided to change careers and started a Higher Diploma in Science in Data Analytics for Business, where I recently achieved a First-class Honours degree.
+I am also studying Project Management.
+I believe these three areas together are really powerful and useful to help businesses succeed.

-On this page, you can see my first college assignments and, hopefully, some of my work in the near future.
+On this page, you can see some of my college assignments and, hopefully, some of my work in the near future.